Morph1c/Numerical-Codes/README.md

-# Random_Project
+# NUMERICAL CODES
-some codes developed for the exam fo numerical analysis
+some codes developed for the exam fo numerical analysis and others various codes written in the scientific computing field